prbo/odoo-yard/README.md

 # odoo-yard
 All module in here is based on odoo 9.0

-wf-example is an example module to add workflow to a model or object
+1.wf_example is an example module to add workflow to a model or object, implementing sub workflow and using condition in transition.